vedang8/XpenseMate-Backend/README.md

 4. View detailed analytics and charts to gain insights into your spending habits.
 5. Check your daily and monthly total expenses to stay on top of your budget.

-## 🤝 Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

 ## 🙏 Acknowledgements

 - [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-5.0)